Cordarrelle Patterson Player Prop Bets for NFL Week 13 | Atlanta vs. Tampa Bay 12/5/2021

 Recent Performances

-- Patterson has 133 yards on 20 carries (44.3 ypg) with two rushing touchdowns during his last three games.
+- Over his last three outings, Patterson has 133 rushing yards on 20 carries (44.3 yards per game), with two touchdowns.

 Patterson's Atlanta Teammates